ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 * To perform source NAT done in either Tier-0 or Tier-1 Logical Routers for **outbound** public traffic from NSX-T overlay.
 * To establish VPNs in either Tier-0 or Tier-1.

-For more information, see [Network Services provided by Tier-0 and Tier-1 Logical Routers](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t-logical-routers#vpc-ryo-nsx-t-logical-routers-edge-services).
+For more information, see the [Network Services provided by Tier-0 and Tier-1 Logical Routers](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-ryo-nsx-t-logical-routers#vpc-ryo-nsx-t-logical-routers-edge-services).

 For public IPs, you can currently use one or more `/32` IP address, but you cannot have subnets, such as `/29` or `/26`.
 {: note}